DrvMen/Hashira-Placement-Assignment/README.md

  ## Polynomial Solver

-This simple code in javascript takes a JSON file as input, which is in the below format:
+This javascript assignment takes a JSON file as input, which is in the below format:
 ```
 input.json
 {